Glenochil Distillery

 1759 - James purchases some of the leased land.

 c.1785 - The Dolls Distillery is re-opened by John Philp.
 He was a cousin of the Steins, of Kilbagie and Kennetpans.
-They owned several distilleries and thanks to their help, John managed to keep the distillery going under the same difficult circumstances as the Guilds had.
+They owned several distilleries and thanks to their help, John managed to keep the distillery going.

 1791 - He was married to Janet Haig, the daughter of John Haig and Margaret Stein, on 21st October 1791 and the couple went on to have four children.
 Janet's sister Margaret Haig was married to Alloa man John Jameson, who went on to found Jamesons whiskey in Ireland.